-It was further confronted by consistently finding, even a small umbilical defect in all 94 pediatric patients whose ages ranged from 0.25 to 18 years with a mean of 10 years, and by its practical use for laparoscopic entry (4).
-Furthermore, the same technique was later reported in 963 adult patients from Mexico, where it was found in 100% of cases provided, they did not have previous umbilical area surgery (5).
-While the use of Veress needle and direct trocar entry require applying some degree of force in order to penetrate through the tough linea alba, open laparoscopy by Hasson’s technique, at least theoretically, reduces entry injuries.
-Furthermore, making use of an already present defect avoids unnecessarily adding another.
-Though the latter promises more safety and speed, it has been scarcely and inadequately mentioned in the medical literature, to the extent that it did not get a mention in a 2019 Cochrane systematic review about laparoscopic entry techniques (6).
+It was further confronted by consistently finding even a small umbilical defect in all 94 pediatric patients ranging in age from 0.25 to 18 years, with a mean of 10 years, and by its practical use for laparoscopic entry (4).
+Furthermore, the same technique was later reported in 963 adult patients from Mexico, where it was found in 100% of cases who had no history of previous umbilical area surgery (5).
+While the use of Veress needle and direct trocar entry requires applying some force to penetrate the tough linea alba, open laparoscopy by Hasson’s technique, at least theoretically, reduces entry injuries.
+Furthermore, using an existing defect avoids unnecessarily adding another defect.
+Though the latter promises more safety and speed, it is rarely and inadequately mentioned in the medical literature, to the extent that it did not get a mention in a 2019 Cochrane systematic review about laparoscopic entry techniques (6).

-Ages of patients ranged from 16 to 57 years (mean 35.06, SD±11.85).
-They included 71 females (44.4%) and 89 males (55.6%).
-BMI ranged from 19 to 47Kg/m2 (mean 30.95, SD ±6.3).
+The patients—71 females (44.4%) and 89 males (55.6%)—ranged in age from 16 to 57 years (mean 35.06, SD±11.85).
+BMI ranged from 19 to 47 kg/m2 (mean 30.95, SD ±6.3).

-A defect was actually found at surgery in 144 patients (90%) and was used as point of first entry into the peritoneal cavity.
-The diameter of the defects as measured at operation ranged from 4 to 12mm (mean 7.47, SD ±2.42).
-With 95% confidence the population mean is between 7.09 and 7.84 (95% CI 7.09 to 7.84).
+A defect was found during surgery in 144 patients (90%) and was used as point of first entry into the peritoneal cavity.
+The diameter of the defects, as measured during operation, ranged from 4 to 12 mm (mean 7.47, SD ±2.42).
+With 95% confidence, the population mean is between 7.09 and 7.84 (95% CI 7.09 to 7.84).

 No complications were encountered as a result of using the native umbilical defect as the point of first laparoscopic port entry.